michalmonday/smart_home_simulator/README.md

 # Documentation
 Several documents were created about the program to show what it does and how it does it:
-[Demonstration](https://cseegit.essex.ac.uk/2019_ce292/ce292_team_2/blob/master/Final%20Product%20Report%20Documents/ProductDemonstration.md) - what features the program has and how they look like.
+[Demonstration](https://github.com/michalmonday/smart_home_simulator/blob/master/Final%20Product%20Report%20Documents/ProductDemonstration.md) - what features the program has and how they look like.
-[Implementation](https://cseegit.essex.ac.uk/2019_ce292/ce292_team_2/blob/master/Final%20Product%20Report%20Documents/ProductImplementationReport.md) - what design patterns were used, how some of the notable features were implemented.
+[Implementation](https://github.com/michalmonday/smart_home_simulator/blob/master/Final%20Product%20Report%20Documents/ProductImplementationReport.md) - what design patterns were used, how some of the notable features were implemented.
-[Testing](https://cseegit.essex.ac.uk/2019_ce292/ce292_team_2/blob/master/Final%20Product%20Report%20Documents/TestReport.md) - what testing methods were used during development.
+[Testing](https://github.com/michalmonday/smart_home_simulator/blob/master/Final%20Product%20Report%20Documents/TestReport.md) - what testing methods were used during development.

+Please note that these documents were hosted on GitLab during development (so links inside them may lead to inaccessible pages on GitLab/Jira).

 # Background
 The program was created by 2nd year University of Essex students (team 2) for the "CE292 Team Project" module, including: